If you’re looking to attract more customers to your business, the first imperative is to make your brand message clear, relevant, and focused.

 #1 What problem do you solve?

 It all starts here guys.
-If you’re not crystal clear about the problem you solve for people — if you’re throwing all the things you’re capable of doing on your services page and expecting people to make sense of that, or you’ve written a manifesto on your home page — you’re making it hard for the right people to find and hire you.
+If you’re not crystal clear about the problem you solve for people — if you’re throwing all the things you’re capable of doing on your website and expecting people to make sense of that, or you’ve written a manifesto on your home page — you’re making it hard for the right people to find and then hire you or buy your products.

 This is your niche.